nvpro-samples/vk_lod_clusters/README.md

 The cmake setup will download the `Stanford Bunny` glTF 2.0 model that serves as default scene.

 It will also look for [`nvpro_core2`](https://github.com/nvpro-samples/nvpro_core2) either as subdirectory of the current project directory, or up to two levels above.
-If it is not found, it will automatically download the git repo into `/build/_deps`.
+If it is not found, it will automatically download the git repo into .

+> [!IMPORTANT]
-Note, that the repository of `nvpro_core2` needs to be updated manually in case the sample is updated manually, as version mismatches could occur over time.
+> Note, that the repository of `nvpro_core2` needs to be updated manually, when the sample is updated manually, as version mismatches could occur over time.
+Either run the appropriate git commands or delete `/build/_deps/nvpro_core2`.

 ## Further Samples about NVIDIA RTX Mega Geometry